Isabella Carr1

 Rebecca Lockhart was the daughter of Alexander Lockhart, Lord Covington.1 She married James Hay, 15th Earl of Erroll, son of William Boyd, 4th Earl of Kilmarnock and Lady Anne Livingston, on 15 September 1749.1 She died on 2 May 1761.1

 Her married name became Hay.
-As a result of her marriage, Rebecca Lockhart was styled as Countess of Erroll on 19 August 1758.
+After her marriage, Rebecca Lockhart was styled as Countess of Erroll on 19 August 1758.

 Child of Rebecca Lockhart and James Hay, 15th Earl of Erroll